-Looking for something different, maybe even something a little old school?
-Visiting a drive-in movie theater could be just the thing to for you!
-Near or far, there are quite a few drive-ins located in and around Tampa for a night of nostalgic fun.
+Drive-in movie theaters became a popular pastime in the 1950s and early 1960s.
+Believe it or not, there are still quite a few drive-ins located in and around Tampa for a night of nostalgic fun.
 You can watch from the car or set up chairs, but either way, it’ll be an experience to remember.
 Plus, you’ll be contributing to keeping the drive-in movie theater experience alive and well here in Florida.
 Some drive-in theaters allow you to bring your own food and drinks, a few do have restrictions so be sure to check the website before you visit.

-Silver Moon Drive-In Theater
+- Silver Moon Drive-In Theater

-4100 New Tampa Hwy Lakeland, FL 33815
+4100 New Tampa Hwy.
+Lakeland, FL 33815

 On a chilly night, you can even get hot cocoa.
-Similar to the Funlan Drive In, the Silver Moon also hosts a weekly swap shop during the day on Saturdays and Sundays.
-If you want to enjoy dinner before the show, head out early to visit Lakeland’s cool new food hall, The Joinery.
+The Silver Moon also hosts a weekly swap shop during the day on Saturdays and Sundays.
+If you want to enjoy dinner before the show, head out early to visit Lakeland’s cool food hall, The Joinery.
 It’s about a 15-minute drive from the theater.

 5011 US Highway 41 North Ruskin, FL 33572

 South of Tampa you’ll find the Ruskin Family Drive-In Movie Theater.
 Said to be the “last family drive-in” in the U.S.A, it’s been around since the hey-day of drive-in theaters in the 1950s.
 Admission grants you access to watch drive-in movies featured nightly on the drive-in movie theater’s single screen.

 Their onsite snack bar menu boasts tasty items such as hot dogs, hamburgers, homemade chili, ice cream, popcorn, dill pickles, nachos, and more.
 There’s a $5 fee per car if you opt to bring in your own food and drinks (no alcohol allowed).